MichaIng/DietPi-Docs/docs/software/media.md

 ## Logitech Media Server

-Logitech Media Server (aka LMS, Squeezebox Server) is the server software that enables web interface control of:
+Logitech Media Server (aka.
+LMS, fka.
+SlimServer, SqueezeCenter, SqueezeboxServer, SliMP3) is the server software that enables web interface control of:

 - Software audio players: Squeezelite
 - Hardware audio players from Logitech: Squeezebox, SlimDevices

-Remark: If you do not own a hardware player, you can turn your DietPi system into a Squeezebox audio capable player, by selecting Squeezelite for installation in `dietpi-software`.
+Remark: If you do not own a hardware player, you can turn your DietPi system into a Squeezebox audio capable player, by selecting [Squeezelite](#squeezelite) for installation in `dietpi-software`.

 ![Logitech Media Server web interface screenshot](../assets/images/dietpi-software-media-squeezebox.png){: width="400" height="216" loading="lazy"}